openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    NOTE: Before the cannula is inserted it is good practice to pinch the skin near the cannula insertion point.
 This ensures a smooth insertion of the needle and will decrease your chances of developing occlusions.

 * If  RileyLink is out of range of the pod being activated, you will receive an error message “No response from Pod”.
-* If this occurs, move the RileyLink closer to (~50 cm away or less) but not on top of the Pod and click the Retry button [1].
+* If this occurs, move the RileyLink `closer <../Configuration/OmnipodEros.html#optimal-omnipod-and-rileylink-positioning>`_ to (~50 cm away or less) but not on top of the pod and click the Retry button [1].
 * A green checkmark will appear, and the Next button will become enabled upon successful cannula insertion.
 * Click on the Next button [2].